0%

 Setup Steps

-2. 2.Shuffle your 30-card Domain and place it face-down in the Deck slot
+2. 2.Shuffle your 39-card Domain and place it face down in the Domain slot

 3. 3.Randomly decide first player